JeffC25/asciiart/README.md

 # ASCII Art Converter
-Heads up!
-This project is still in development, so expect breaking changes along the way.
-Things might shift as we improve and add new features.
+🚧 Heads up!
+This project is still in development - expect breaking changes along the way. 🚧

+## Overview
+This tool converts png/jpeg images into ASCII art while detecting edges and their angles within an image to map them to special characters.

+Written in pure Go with no external dependencies.

 ## Example